maivananh111/STM32_RTOS_SDK/README.md

+To use stm32 rtos sdk, let follow some step:
 B1: Create new empty C++ project with your STM32 device.
 B2: Copy Core, Driver, Source, main folder to your project (Source folder should be rename from Src, don't delete syscalls.c and sysmem.c, delete default main.c file).
 B3: Replace all file in Core folder by your stm32 cmsis and device file.